 Controlling blood sugar.
 Oats have proven effective in slowing down glucose metabolism, thus preventing sugar spikes after meals.

 Treating skin problems.
-Oats are also regularly applied topically to help heal dry and itchy skin as well as irritation and eczema.
+Oats are also applied topically to help heal dry and itchy skin as well as irritation and eczema.

 Uplifting mood.
 Oats' mild antidepressant properties can help treat anxiety, depression, and irritability.